hacker-h/backup-automation/Readme.md

 ```

 ## Run with Docker Compose
-prepare all files according to the example docker-compose.yml file
+Prepare all files according to the example docker-compose.yml file

 OR customize it to your needs:
 - mount all your private SSH keys to /srv/ssh_keys